Real1tyy/PeriodicNotesPlanner/docs-site/docs/quickstart.md

 1. Go to the **Time budget** tab
 2. Set **Hours per Week** (default: 40)
-3. Optionally override monthly, quarterly, or yearly hours if needed

 The plugin will automatically calculate hours for each period type based on your weekly hours.